midl-dev/tezos-serverless-signer-apps/docs/docs/deploy-consensus-signer.md

 ## Create a Baker Authorized Key

-Your remote signer URL is publicly accessible.
+Your remote signer URL will be publicly accessible.
 To protect it, we authenticate all requests with a key located on your baker.

 This key must be a secp256k1 key (starting with `tz2`).